yasteven/allm/README.md

 # allm - All LLMs

+NOTE: this is in the prototype stage, only about an hour into development.
+99% of it is written by LLMs with some guidance from me, so it needs quite a bit more polishing before version 1.0

 Single unified frontend for all free LLM APIs.

 Tired of hitting free-tier limits on different LLM providers? **ALLM** provides: